 You must keep attendance reports and scholarship reports (i.e. report cards) in a similar manner as your local public schools do.
 Generally, this means the reports must be updated every six to nine weeks, depending on the schedule your district has chosen.

-You are required to include reading, writing, spelling, grammar, history, mathematics, and civics in your homeschool curriculum, and to teach in the English language.
+You are required to include reading, writing, spelling, grammar, history, mathematics, science, and civics in your homeschool curriculum, and to teach in the English language.

 You can find Kentucky’s specific recordkeeping requirements, if any, above.
 Regardless of what state you live in, HSLDA recommends that you keep detailed records of your homeschool program.
 These records may be helpful if you face an investigation regarding your homeschooling or your student needs to furnish proof of education.